zer0cache/matic-docs/docs/maintain/validate/faq/known-issues.md

 `debug.setHead` is the function that will allow your Bor to set the tip at a particular Block height.

 Once you run these commands, the output for this would be `null` .
 Null means good and it is intended.
 You can now start monitoring your logs for Bor again and see if it passes that block number.
-Ideally, it should.

 If in any case, none of these solutions work for you, please contact the Polygon Support team immediately.